Postdoctoral Research Fellow

 We are searching for a highly motivated postdoctoral investigator with the following expertise and experience:

-A PhD in Epidemiology, Population Science, Statistics, or a related field
+A PhD in Epidemiology, Population Sciences, Bioinformatics, Population genetics or a related field

 A demonstrated interest in population science research.
 Candidates without population science / Epidemiology research experience will not be considered.